Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, How Would You Like the World to Be?.md

 From Greg:

+*Ourself or our world, it gets Better as we begin to believe it can and act like it...*

+*...this is the key to it all.
+We can only Believe what we can first Imagine.*

+*So let's Image it!*

-*What if, right about now, every human soul were to answer one little question it seems we've never considered:*
+*Let us hear each ohter answer, bravely and from the heart, one little question it seems we've never considered:*

 ***HOW WOULD YOU LIKE THIS WORLD TO BE?***